Share your insights

 • Ask patient to stand while you maintain pressure over the saphenofemoral junction

-• Rapid filling of the varicosities with the tourniquet still on suggests incompetent perforator veins lie below the level of the saphenofemoral junction
+• Rapid filling of the varicosities with the tourniquet still on suggests the varicosities are caused by venous regurgitation from perforator veins below the level of the saphenofemoral junction

 • Now repeat the test, moving the tourniquet down 3cm each time.
-When varicosities do not refill, the incompetent perforator is above the tourniquet but below where it was previously applied.
+When varicosities do not refill, the affected perforator vein is between the current tourniquet position and where it was previously.

 • Calf tenderness (DVT)